Sereno E. Brett: Life after the war

 Following the war, he played a role alongside Patton and Dwight D. Eisenhower in evaluating the lessons learned from the war in the use of tanks in modern warfare.
+During this time he wrote many forward thinking articles about the development of combined arms units.

 In 1919, Brett and future U.S. President Dwight D. Eisenhower toured the country's emerging paved highways with an Army caravan of 80-or-so military vehicles, Army's 1919 transcontinental motor convoy, to determine if the country could manage to move large amounts of troops and equipment quickly over long distances.
 Brett's work with Eisenhower on this mission laid the framework for the Interstate Highway Act of 1956.

 He commanded the Expeditionary Tank Force in 1923–1924 in Panama.

 Brett remained in the U.S. Army through the lean interwar years, and was promoted to brigadier general in February 1942.

-On June 3, 1941 he was designated the chief of staff of the Armored Force at Fort Knox, having previously served as chief of staff of the 1st Armored Division.
+On June 3, 1941, he was designated the chief of staff of the Armored Force at Fort Knox, having previously served as chief of staff of the 1st Armored Division.

 During World War II he served on the staff of the 5th Armored Division in 1942–1943 as it prepared for service in the European theatre, and was promoted to brigadier general in 1942, but retired from the army in October 1943 for medical reasons.

 Brett died on September 9, 1952, in Santa Barbara, California.
 He and his wife, 2nd Lieutenant A.N.C.
-Elizabeth March Brett (1898–1981) are buried along with their son, Captain James Sereno Brett (1929-2020) at Arlington National Cemetery.
+Elizabeth March Brett (1898–1981) are buried along with their son, Captain James Sereno Brett (1929–2020) at Arlington National Cemetery.

 Brett donated his extensive collection of reports, diaries and memorandums, which include personal papers of General George S. Patton, to the University of North Dakota, Orin G. Libby Manuscript Collection.
 Among the important papers are personal diaries of Patton and Brett written during their deployment in France 1918, and reports of their tank operations at St. Mihiel and in the Meuse-Argonne.